vincentmader/template_rust-yew-client/README.md

 # Features:
 - [x] implemented using the Rust programming language
-- [x] Docker virtualization with Alping Linux
+- [x] Docker virtualization with Alpine Linux
 - [x] HTTPS connections with NginX reverse-proxy
 - [x] CSS styling with `stylist`
 - [x] page routing with `yew-router`